|

 As he gets level to the front of his desk, an angle at which he's headed, I step up, hand him a folder, pat him on the back as I casually pass behind him to get to my own desk.

-As we'd reset he'd return to me the file; once he didn't but remembered, and spinning about in mid apology, he saw that I was already retrieving it from his desk.
+As we would reset for another take, Patrick would return to me the file; one time he didn't, but then immediately remembered, and spinning about in mid apology, he saw that I was already retrieving it from his desk.

-As at the time I was house and dog-sitting for my producer friend who was off at Cannes, I had no access to my computer, so the scenes we shot Monday and Tuesday, being at the same location, I've just melded into this two-day entry.
+As at the time I was house and dog-sitting for my producer friend who was off in France for the Cannes Film Festival, I had no access to my computer, so the scenes we shot Monday and Tuesday, being at the same location, I've just melded into this two-day entry.

 Monday was cool but a bitingly bitter wind throughout the day made it far more unpleasant in the outdoor holding, while Tuesday the temperature was far more toasty.